-You are about to live in a brand new city for 2-3 months and chances are high that you are going to try and shove enough clothes into your luggage to last you 2-3 years.
-If you do not have any luggage now is a perfect time to ask for some with wheels so you can roll it next to you or behind you in the airport and hallways of your new home abroad!
+You're about to live in a brand new city for 2-3 months.
+Chances are high that you're going to try and shove enough clothes into your luggage to last you 2-3 years.
+If you don't have any luggage, now is a perfect time to ask for one with wheels.
+It's so much easier to roll it next to you or behind you in the airport and the hallways of your new home abroad!

 GE Favorite: We recommend looking at affordable and sturdy luggage at places like TJ Maxx

 No matter what city you'll be interning in this year, you can bet that it will rain at some point.
 Every traveler should have a waterproof jacket that is comfortable, easy to carry, and will keep you dry.

 Men (also available for women)

 3. Backpack (carry on size for weekend trips)